gdimitriu/chappy/README.md

 Chappy wish to implement the following functional characteristics of the long time running application server:
 - Predefined service for transformation using staxon and saxon for one time transformation without transactions.
 - Internal transaction (a user could logon the system using JMS/REST and it will receive a cookie which will be used in the rest of the process).
 Transaction is persisted until the user logout.
-- Auto-discovery of new packages for connectors. (only REST auto-discovery is implemented)
+- Auto-discovery of new packages for resources.
 - Hot-plugin of the transformation steps.
 - Persistence of the logs in configured storage.
 - Persistence of running steps and flows for the fail-over situation.